 Beer substitutes: For those who don’t want to use a beer can any pop can will do, simply fill the can half full of water, and add some garlic powder, just because it smells so good.
 While cooking just be sure not to use a liquid that contains a lot of sugar, it may burn if boiled down.

 As for can selection: There’s no need to make sure that it’s a tight fit if using a stand.
 Try to avoid cans with a lot of paint on the outside the paint may chip away when hot.
-Also, recently some beer manufacturers have started lining their cans, this means there’s a plastic lining inside, and you don’t want to place that over high heat.
-If plastic burns, the fumes may be toxic.
+Recently some beer manufacturers have started lining their cans, this means there’s a plastic inside.
+If that plastic burns, the fumes may be toxic.

 When you know how to grill beer can chicken you will never look at whole chickens at the grocery store the same way.